• Skip to main content

 • Fictitious Feed – Add in a pumping session at the same time every day, at night usually works best.

-• Hits when you can – This is obviously the most flexible, but it can be the least reliable.
+• Hits when you can—This is the most flexible option, but it can also be the least reliable.
 Just pump or hand express throughout the day whenever you can!

 Make Sure Your Flange Size is Correct!